-The Swiss prospectus requirements only apply to public offerings of securities.
+The Swiss prospectus requirements only apply to public offerings of securities and to applications for admission of securities to trading.
 There is no requirement to prepare a prospectus in the context of privately issued securities.
 However, it is the prevailing view that the prospectus liability rules not only apply to mandatorily prepared prospectuses but also to prospectuses prepared on a voluntary basis.
-In addition, prospectus liability also applies to 'similar statements', that is, other documents that are used to market and offer securities to investors.
-Accordingly, when a voluntary prospectus (or similar statements) was prepared in the context of a private offering of securities, the prospectus liability rules would equally apply to these private offering materials.
+In addition, prospectus liability also applies to similar statements; that is, other documents that are used to market and offer securities to investors.
+Accordingly, when a voluntary prospectus (or similar statement) was prepared in the context of a private offering of securities, the prospectus liability rules would equally apply to these private offering materials.